evhub/coconut/DOCS.md

 #### `--no-tco` flag

-_Note: Tail call optimization will be turned off if you pass the `--no-tco` command-line option, which is useful if you are having trouble reading your tracebacks and/or need maximum performance._
+Tail call optimization will be turned off if you pass the `--no-tco` command-line option, which is useful if you are having trouble reading your tracebacks and/or need maximum performance.

 `--no-tco` does not disable tail recursion elimination.
 This is because tail recursion elimination is usually faster than doing nothing, while other types of tail call optimization are usually slower than doing nothing.